ItsZeusBro/Hermetica/README.md

 In general we can solve any problem including the most general function of "deduction".
 So all deductions can be achieved with a single simulation, rule set, and generation, by piping the output of the simulation back into the simulation to find the next deduction.

+## Future Optimization:
+One day we can actually run sasquatch to find a high level equivalent of sasquatch.
+This will greatly optimize Sasquatch for faster run times!